 The team recently demonstrated they could map the region of good connectivity to a radio base station using received signal strength, or RSS.

-Global Unmanned Underwater Vehicles Industry 2015 Market Research Report
+Global Unmanned Aerial Vehicles (UAVs) Sales Market Report 2021

 "We are working on fundamental techniques that employ autonomous agents to maintain connectivity, and continuously provide situational awareness to Soldiers," said Brian Sadler, Ph.D., of Army Research Laboratory's Computational and Information Sciences Directorate, in a recent article about the research.